 - Preheat oven to 400 degrees.

-- Place halibut in a shallow bowl and rub with salt, pepper and taco seasoning.
+- Place halibut in a shallow bowl and rub with taco seasoning.
 Pour lime juice into bowl.
 Cover and refrigerate until ready to use, no more than 15 minutes.

 - On a sheet pan lightly coated with olive oil or parchment paper, add the marinated halibut.
 Discard extra lime juice in the bowl.